Overbryd/http_client/README.md

 This library wraps the Apache HttpClient (4.3) in a simple fashion.
 It currently implements all common HTTP verbs, connection pooling, retries and transparent gzip response handling.
 All common exceptions from Javaland are wrapped as Ruby exceptions.
 The library is intended to be used in a multithreaded environment.

+It is currently in use in some of my production environments, including one that frequently talks to Facebook.
+I could not find a single issue since 2013.

 ## Examples

 #### A simple GET request